HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 Hubspot conducted an A/B test comparing a red versus a green CTA button.
 Despite green matching their brand colors, the red button outperformed it by 21% simply because it stood out more against their predominantly green website.
 This single color change resulted in 2,000+ additional conversions per month.

-Interior designers have long used the 60-30-10 rule, and it translates perfectly to digital marketing:
+Interior designers have long used the 60-30-10 rule, and it carries over neatly to digital marketing:

 • 60% – Dominant color (backgrounds, main sections)